Azure/PyRIT/examples/deployment/HF AML Model Endpoint Guide.md

 # Hugging Face LLMs on Azure ML: Endpoint Interaction Guide

 ## Introduction
-This document serves as a comprehensive guide for interacting with Hugging Face's Large Language Models (LLMs) deployed on Azure Machine Learning (AML) managed online endpoints.
+This document serves as a comprehensive guide for interacting with Hugging Face's Large Language Models (LLMs) deployed on Azure Machine Learning (AZURE_ML) managed online endpoints.
 It's intended to help users with the necessary information to effectively communicate with these models, detailing the request body and response details.

 ## Models
 - [mistralai/Mixtral-8x7B-Instruct-v0.1](#mistralaimixtral-8x7b-instruct-v01)